 About the Innkeepers

 Steve and Brandie Cesari relocated to Ocean City, NJ from Pottsville, PA.
-Steve is a native of the Coal Region and graduated from North Schuylkill High School, where he brought home a PIAA state wrestling title.
-He then went on to wrestle for North Carolina State University, where he earned his degree in Business Management.
-During his senior year at NCSU Steve won an ACC wrestling title for the Wolfpack.
-Prior to moving to Ocean City Steve used his business degree as the owner of a Subway franchise in Frackville, PA.
+Steve is a native of the Coal Region and graduated from North Schuylkill High School, where he and his two brothers brought home a total of six PIAA state wrestling titles, while wrestling for their Dad.
+The wrestling program was featured here in Sports Illustrated in 1989.
+Steve (& his brothers) went on to wrestle for North Carolina State University, where he earned his degree in Business Management.
+Steve (& his two brothers) each won an ACC wrestling title for the Wolfpack.
+Prior to moving to Ocean City, Steve was the owner of a Subway franchise in Frackville, PA.

 Brandie spent many years as a television news reporter, most recently in the Harrisburg, PA market.
 She received her Bachelor's Degree from The University of Hartford (CT) and her Master's Degree from Wilkes University (PA).
 She is an award-winning, Emmy-nominated reporter who has spent time in the Middle East covering our troops in Iraq and Kuwait.
 While Ocean City is a new home for the Cesari Family, Brandie did spend some time here as a child and attended the O.C.
 Primary School.
 Her parents, sister, and grandparents all live in Ocean City.

 Steve and Brandie are excited about their new venture, and they look forward to welcoming new and returning guests to The Scarborough Inn for many years to come.